dvdh1961/ADAMP/README.md

 ![Logo](https://github.com/dvdh1961/ADAMP/blob/main/scrcpp/ADAMP_HARDWARE.png)

-Based on our proprietary Adam+ emulator, we are reviving the project we started two years ago—which was put on hold due to time constraints—to fully integrate it.
-Our goal is to make the emulator a 100% integral component of our dedicated hardware.
+Based on our proprietary Adam+ emulator, we are reviving the project we started two years ago—which was put on hold <br>
+due to time constraints—to fully integrate it.
+Our goal is to make the emulator a 100% integral component of our <br>
+dedicated hardware. <br>
-Four microcontrollers are utilized to bridge the existing ADAM hardware with the new custom hardware, with our ADAM+ emulator serving as the core processing unit."
+Four microcontrollers are utilized to bridge the existing ADAM hardware with the new custom hardware, <br>
+with our ADAM+ emulator serving as the core processing unit." <br>

-"Our ambition remains to deliver the authentic ADAM 1983 experience."
+"Our ambition remains to deliver the authentic ADAM 1983 experience." <br>

 ---